Violence adds momentum to removal of Confederate statues

 Tennessee Gov. Bill Haslam, a Republican, called on state officials Monday to remove a bust of Nathan Bedford Forrest, a Confederate cavalry general and an early leader of the Ku Klux Klan, from the Tennessee Capitol.
 Protesters earlier draped a black jacket over the head of the bust while cheering, “Tear it down!”

-Similar plans were being made in Baltimore and San Antonio, as well as Lexington, Kentucky; Memphis, Tennessee; Jacksonville, Florida, and elsewhere.
+Similar plans were being made in San Antonio, as well as in Lexington, Kentucky; Memphis, Tennessee; Jacksonville, Florida; and elsewhere.

 In Durham, Sheriff Mike Andrews said protesters who toppled a nearly century-old Confederate statue in front of a North Carolina government building would face felony charges.
 The Confederate Soldiers Monument, dedicated in 1924, stood in front of an old courthouse that how houses local government offices.
 The crumpled and dented bronze figure has been taken to a warehouse for storage.